Written by Ramón Saquete

 Google is strongly invested into these technologies, because the company has seen how users are increasingly becoming more loyal to mobile apps than to websites, and the Web Applications 1.0 standard was conceived as the best way to turn the tables.
 However, this isn’t something new, and as a matter of fact, this idea started developing back in 2005, when the Web Applications 1.0 standard was conceived within newly-created WHATWG, a standard that later became HTML5.

-Each time, users are more loyal to mobile apps than to websites.
+Each time, users are increasingly more loyal to mobile apps than to websites.

 ‘Progressive’ from Progressive Web Apps was taken from the progressive enhancement development strategy.
 It is used to deal with functionalities that aren’t available on all browsers, so functionalities are added starting from the most basic ones, to ensure that a website is still accessible even if its more advanced features aren’t enabled.